Tray with delicious food on the plane, business class travel

 Messages involved: Offer Price request and response, Order Quote request, Order Reshop Response

 Upsell using pricing response.
-Airlines can send relevant upsell offers to sellers, like seat upgrades or extra legroom, either proactively or upon request.
+Airlines can send relevant upsell offers to sellers, like seat upgrades or extra legroom, either proactively or on request.

 Messages involved: Offer Price request and response, Order Quote request, Order Reshop Response